Ken Plummer interview 2017 with Charlotte Morris

 Were there any colleagues who helped you to develop?

-Well, Stan Cohen inspired me theoretically and encouraged me; Paul Robinson was my supervisor at the LSE and he was a wonderful supervisor.
+Well, Stan Cohen inspired me theoretically and encouraged me; Paul Rock was my supervisor at the LSE and he was a wonderful supervisor.
 He commented on my PhD, saw me about once a term and he infused me with the subtlety of symbolic interactionism – I became a symbolic interactionist, that was what he was helpful with.
-He just knew about the complexity and ambiguity, the contingency and the flux of it all – he spoke like that, wrote like that and slowly over the five years I was doing my PhD part-time it soaked into me and when I was teaching I had an inspirational colleague called Rob Young who broke the rules really, he didn’t read from a text, he sort of stomped up and down the room and shrieked and I realised in retrospect that it was terribly influential on my lecturing style which was not following a text really, not being too bound by reading things out so he was a great influence and then of course there was Mary Mcintosh.
+He just knew about the complexity and ambiguity, the contingency and the flux of it all – he spoke like that, wrote like that and slowly over the five years I was doing my PhD part-time it soaked into me and when I was teaching I had an inspirational colleague called Jock Young who broke the rules really, he didn’t read from a text, he sort of stomped up and down the room and shrieked and I realised in retrospect that it was terribly influential on my lecturing style which was not following a text really, not being too bound by reading things out so he was a great influence and then of course there was Mary Mcintosh.
 I wrote to her in ‘67 when she was at Leicester university and she replied – she was just on the verge of writing ‘The homosexual role’ article which I read and subsequently in the ‘70s we became colleagues and lifelong friends so she was influential… Michael Schofield was another very important person in my life.
-Never an academic, he wrote four books on homosexuality and a book on sexuality and young people in two volumes – from the 1940s to the 1970s he was quite a prominent name – and then I went to his house in Hampshire and we actually became lifelong friends.
+Never an academic, he wrote four books on homosexuality and a book on sexuality and young people in two volumes – from the 1940s to the 1970s he was quite a prominent name – and then I went to his house in Hampstead and we actually became lifelong friends.
 He died a few years ago and he inspired me as he was a kind of pioneer in what were actually very dangerous times to write about homosexuality – and he did write under a pseudonym, he had to write under another name – these were very different times.
 He was very involved with the homosexual reform society, with changing the law and of course it did eventually change.
 That’s why I’m saying fifty years – half a century ago it was not the same world…

 So what was it that prompted you to start writing on research methodologies?